Malaysia prepares for ‘hands-on’ king as Johor Sultan takes the throne

 The post showed the 39-year-old prince, dressed in full military uniform, arriving at the palace in a black Rolls Royce and taking the oath.

-On Wednesday, attention will turn to Sultan Ibrahim.
+On Wednesday, attention turned to Sultan Ibrahim.

-Police have said they expect as many as 30,000 people to line the streets of Johor Bahru, the state capital, to bid farewell to the sultan as he makes his way to the airport for his flight to Kuala Lumpur.
+After travelling through the streets of Johor, where thousands turned out to bid him farewell, the Sultan flew to Kuala Lumpur where he took the oath of office at a lavish ceremony that was broadcast live on television.

-Well-wishers are also expected in the capital as the installation ceremony is broadcast live on television.
+Anwar, members of the government and parliament were also among the guests.